We recently completed Habitat for Humanity Bathroom Renovations in a Weekend.

 The sink vanity was from the ReStore.
 We were lucky the Raleigh ReStore has a huge selection of donated cabinets.

-I documented the entire renovation on video, hopefully you’ll enjoy watching the whole transformation process.
+I documented the entire renovation on video, hopefully, you’ll enjoy watching the whole Habitat for Humanity Bathroom Renovations process.

 Want to Help Habitat for Humanity and Work Along Side Me?

 Have you ever wished you could work next to me?
 Learn some tricks and tips of the trade?
 Well, now you can!
 I’ve signed up to volunteer for this year’s Women Build, She Nailed It Campaign with our local Habitat.
 This is a one day opportunity to help build a house with ALL WOMEN!
 Don’t be intimidated, you won’t be asked to do anything you aren’t comfortable with.
 But, you may gain a little empowerment and learn a new skill or two!